WLun001/landmark-recognition/README.md

 - easy_downloader_training.py for download images for training data
 - easy_downloader_testing.py for download images for testing data
 - label.image.py for image labelling and prediction
-- run.py to run the prediction
+- run.ipynb to run the prediction

 ## Full datasets
 - train: 336 GB with 1,220,165 images